jgerstmayr/EXUDYN/docs/RST/items/ObjectContactSphereTorus.rst

 ObjectContactSphereTorus
 ========================

-[UNDER DEVELOPMENT] A simple contact connector between a sphere (marker0) and a torus (marker1).
+A simple contact connector between a sphere (marker0) and a torus (marker1).
 The sphere is assumed to be placed inside of the torus (outer contact of sphere with torus currently not implemented!).

 Author: Gerstmayr Johannes